Blessing: Christianity

 sacraments".
 The Methodist The Book of Worship for Church and Home (1965) contains "An Office for the Blessing of a Dwelling".

 In the Church of Jesus Christ of Latter-day Saints, blessings are given by worthy, male members who hold the Melchizedek priesthood.
+A member of the Church of Jesus Christ of Latter-day Saints may receive a special blessing, known as a patriarchal blessing, as guidance.

 Islam

 Blessings in Islam have two aspects, according to major scholars of Islam.
 Blessings are given by Allah as a trial for mankind.
-Scholars of Islam believe that having fear of being gradually misled by blessings is an attribute of the pious, and not having fear from such even though one is constantly misbehaving is an attribute of the impious.
-Blessings can be a source of success in the afterlife if one is grateful to Allah for them and the same blessings can be a source for damnation in afterlife if a person is not constantly grateful to God for them.
+Scholars of Islam believe that humility and fear of Istidraj (gradual entrapment or delusion through receiving blessings) is an attribute of the pious, while mistaking worldly success for God's approval is an attribute of the impious.
+Blessings can be a source of success in the afterlife if one is grateful to God for them, while they can be a source of damnation in the afterlife if a person is not constantly grateful to God for them.

 Islam has no clerical caste, and therefore no blessings reserved to specific individuals.
-Muslims will frequently pronounce "peace and blessings be upon him" when mentioning the name of Muhammad or indeed, any of the prophets.
+Muslims will say "peace and blessings be upon him" when mentioning the name of Muhammad or, indeed, any of the prophets.
 Muslims will also greet one another with a blessing every time they meet and depart: السلام عليكم ورحمة الله وبركاته as-salāmu alaikum wa rahmatul-lāhi wa barakātuh (meaning "may peace, mercy and blessings of God be upon you").

-Dharma religions
+Dharmic religions

-Indian religions, which includes Hinduism and other religions like Buddhism, Jainism, Sikhism, etc. are also called Dharmic religions, all of which are based on the different concept of dharma and karma and typical blessings are based on Adhiṣṭhāna, Añjali Mudrā, Darśana and Mudra, etc.
+Indian religions—which include Hinduism, Buddhism, Jainism, Sikhism—are also called Dharmic religions.
+They are based on the concepts of dharma and karma, and typical blessings involve adhiṣṭhāna, mudra (specifically, Añjali mudrā), and darśana.